paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-908-the-space-force.md

 ### Statutory Notes

+#### Codification
+Another section 9084 was renumbered [section 9087 of this title](./chapter-908-the-space-force.md#section-9087).

 #### Prior Provisions
-A prior section 9083, added Pub.
-L. 107–107, div.
-A, title IX, § 912(a), Dec.
-28, 2001, 115 Stat.
-1196, § 8084; amended Pub.
-L. 108–375, div.
-A, title X, § 1084(d)(32), Oct.
-28, 2004, 118 Stat.
-2063; renumbered § 9084, Pub.
-L. 115–232, div.
-A, title VIII, § 806(c), Aug.
-13, 2018, 132 Stat.
-1833; renumbered § 9068, Pub.
+A prior section 9084 was renumbered [section 9085 of this title](./chapter-908-the-space-force.md#section-9085).

+Another prior section 9084 was successively renumbered section 9068, then 9083, of this title by Pub.
 L. 116–92, div.
-A, title IX, § 952(b)(1), Dec.
+A, title IX, § 952(b)(1), (e), Dec.
 20, 2019, 133 Stat.
-1561; renumbered § 9083, Pub.
-L. 116–92, div.
-A, title IX, § 952(e), Dec.
-20, 2019, 133 Stat.
-1562, which related to a career field for officers in the Air Force with technical competence in space-related matters, was repealed by Pub.
+1561, 1562, and was subsequently repealed by Pub.
 L. 116–283, div.
 A, title IX, § 921(a), Jan.
 1, 2021, 134 Stat.
 3804.

+#### Amendments
+2024—Pub.
+L. 118–159 renumbered [section 9083 of this title](./chapter-908-the-space-force.md#section-9083) as this section.

 #### Effective Date
 Pub.
 L. 116–283, div.
 A, title IX, § 921(c), Jan.
 1, 2021, 134 Stat.
 3805, provided that: “The amendments made by this section [enacting this section and [section 9084 of this title](./chapter-908-the-space-force.md#section-9084) relating to general duties of the Office of the Chief of Space Operations, repealing former [section 9083 of this title](./chapter-908-the-space-force.md#section-9083), and enacting provisions set out as a note below] shall take effect on the date on which the Secretary of the Air Force and the Chief of Space Operations jointly submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report detailing the functions that the headquarters staff of the Department of the Air Force will continue to perform in support of the Space Force.”

 #### No Authorization of Additional Military Billets
 Pub.
 L. 116–283, div.
 A, title IX, § 921(d), Jan.
 1, 2021, 134 Stat.
-3806, provided that: “The Secretary shall establish the Office of the Chief of Space Operations under [section 9083 of title 10](./chapter-908-the-space-force.md#section-9083), United States Code, as amended by subsection (a), using military personnel otherwise authorized.
+3806, provided that: “The Secretary shall establish the Office of the Chief of Space Operations under [section 9083 of title 10](./chapter-908-the-space-force.md#section-9083), United States Code [now [10 U.S.C.
+9084](./chapter-908-the-space-force.md#section-9084)], as amended by subsection (a), using military personnel otherwise authorized.
 Nothing in this section [enacting this section and [section 9084 of this title](./chapter-908-the-space-force.md#section-9084) relating to general duties of the Office of the Chief of Space Operations, repealing former [section 9083 of this title](./chapter-908-the-space-force.md#section-9083), and enacting provisions set out as a note above] or the amendments made by this section shall be construed to authorize additional military billets for the purposes of, or in connection with, the establishment of the Office of the Chief of Space Operations.”

-<a id="section-9084"></a>
+<a id="section-9085"></a>
-## § 9084.
+## § 9085.
 Office of the Chief of Space Operations: general duties
 **(a) Professional Assistance.—** The Office of the Chief of Space Operations shall furnish professional assistance to the Secretary, the Under Secretary, and the Assistant Secretaries of the Air Force and to the Chief of Space Operations.

 **(b) Authorities.—** Under the authority, direction, and control of the Secretary of the Air Force, the Office of the Chief of Space Operations shall—